 Guide the young minds on proper and responsible usage.
 Take good time to talk to the kids about how and how not to behave online, and how not to act towards others in ways they don’t want to be treated.
 For instance, a true friend would not post hurtful or fake comments about another friend.
 How would they feel if they found out that a friend had posted hurtful words about them?
 Similarly, that’s what their friend will feel if they are the ones posting that hurtful comment or image.

-The topic about media representations of sex, relationships and gender roles has been talked about at length in recent years, but is not commonly discussed between parents and kids.
-Through the years, media has inevitably fostered unhealthy cultures such as “sex sells”, “thin is beauty”, “men are more successful than women”, etc. These statements do not hold up in the 21st Century, and we ought to teach our kids to proactively question the messages’ accuracy and intent.
+The topic about media representations of sex, relationships and gender roles has been talked about at length in recent years.
+But it’s not commonly discussed between parents and kids.
+The media also inevitably fostered unhealthy cultures such as “sex sells”, “thin is beauty”, “men are more successful than women”.
+These statements do not hold up in the 21st Century, and we ought to teach our kids to proactively question the messages’ accuracy and intent.

-Most importantly, parents must practise what we preach and keep in mind that we are required to play an active role in teaching our kids how to discern right from wrong, good from bad, danger from harmless, etc.
+Most importantly, parents must practise what we preach.
+Keep in mind that we must play an active role in teaching our kids to discern right from wrong, good from bad, danger from harmless, etc.